How to Furnish An Airbnb Rental (the short answer)

 - Write down your budget first.
 Consider what is reasonable to spend and what will give you the best return on investment in reviews and guest satisfaction.

 - Every Dollar / Pound spent is a dollar/pound less profit.
-Once you’ve written down your spend list, remove unnecessary items, and focus on what you really need.
+Once you’ve written down your spending list, remove unnecessary items, and focus on what you really need.

 - If you’re furnishing an apartment from scratch not everything must be brand new.
-In fact, you can save a great deal of money looking at second-hand shops and charity furniture shops.
-I have bought lots of things second hand (TV tables, bedside tables, even nice kitchen sets) and once cleaned up they look new.
+In fact, you can save a great deal of money by looking at second-hand shops and charity furniture shops.
+I have bought lots of things second-hand (TV tables, bedside tables, even nice kitchen sets) and once cleaned up they look new.

 The living area will require the following:

-- Sofa & Armchair – The key here is a) they’re sturdy and b) ideally they have washable or replaceable covers as red-wine will be spilt!
+- Sofa & Armchair – The key here is a) they’re sturdy and b) ideally they have washable or replaceable covers as red wine will be spilled!

 - TV – in 2022 a smart TV is necessary, but don’t go crazy.
-Mid-Range at best os fine.
+Mid-Range at best is fine.

 - Waste Paper Bins – Help guests help you keep things tidy

 - Coffee Tables (with drink mats/coasters for protection)

 - USB (and USB C) charging points will earn you good reviews as they’re helpful.

 “Buy Sofas with replaceable/washable covers.
 Things will be spilt on them, and if the covers are hard (or impossible) to clean quickly and easily, this won’t look good for your next guests.
 (Ikea do a great range with washable covers).”

 The dining room/area is a really important part of a furnished rental and in listings, I check out (I do this a lot!) it’s often overlooked by Airbnb hosts.
 Remember the key here is two things: